Florida State drops out of AP Top 25 after 0-2 start; Texas up to No. 3 behind Georgia, Ohio State

 Florida State has been the early season’s major disappoint.
 The defending Atlantic Coast Conference champion lost a Week 0 game in Dublin, Ireland, to ACC rival Georgia Tech and then dropped another league game Monday night at home to Boston College.

 No other preseason Top 25 team this year lost to an unranked opponent to open the season.
-Florida State did it twice as a double-digit favorite.
+Florida State did it twice as a double-digit favorite and did not receive a single vote from the AP poll panel.

 The other preseason top-10 teams to fall all the way out of the Top 25 after Week 1 in the past 35 years were Michigan in 2007 after famously losing to Appalachian State as No. 5 and Clemson in 2008.
 The Tigers were No. 9 but opened with a blowout loss to Alabama and tumbled out of the rankings.

-Note: This story has been updated correct a typo in the ranking of No. 12 Miami.